satriagitu/chat-apps/docs/README.md

 # Chat Application

-## Deskripsi
+## Description

-Chat Application adalah aplikasi chat yang memungkinkan pengguna untuk mengirim pesan, berkomunikasi dalam percakapan, dan mengelola notifikasi serta file.
-Aplikasi ini menggunakan Go dengan Gin sebagai framework HTTP, GORM untuk ORM, dan RabbitMQ untuk antrian tugas latar belakang.
+Chat Application is a chat platform that allows users to send messages, communicate within conversations, and manage notifications and files.
+The application is built using Go with Gin as the HTTP framework, GORM for ORM, and RabbitMQ for background task queues.

 ## Fitur

-- **Pengguna**: Mengelola pengguna dengan endpoint untuk membuat dan mendapatkan informasi pengguna.
+- **Pengguna**: Manage users with endpoints for creating and retrieving user information.
-- **Notifikasi**: Mengirim dan mengambil notifikasi untuk pengguna.
+- **Notifikasi**: Send and retrieve notifications for users.
-- **Pesan**: Mengirim dan mengambil pesan dalam percakapan.
+- **Pesan**: Send and retrieve messages within conversations.
-- **File**: Mengunggah dan mendapatkan file.
+- **File**: Upload and retrieve files.
-- **Percakapan**: Membuat dan mendapatkan percakapan.
+- **Percakapan**: Create and retrieve conversations.
-- **Antrian Tugas**: Memproses notifikasi siaran menggunakan RabbitMQ.
+- **Antrian Tugas**: Process broadcast notifications using RabbitMQ.

 ## Prasyarat
 Install: